Transforming Hospital Dining

 This new menu is focused on providing a variety of recipes to our patients – recipes that they typically wouldn’t find in a hospital setting – from homestyle classics to plant-forward recipes that incorporate herbs and spices from different regions of the world.

-— Mayssoun Hamade, Vice President, Nutrition and Wellness, Touchpoint Support Services
+— Mayssoun Hamade, Senior Vice President, Nutrition & Wellness TouchPoint Support Services

 Solutions & Impact